aimms/documentation/webui/combination-chart-widget.rst

 |

 To be able to see differences between colors in combination with transparency, it works best if the colors in the color palette are well distinguishable from each other.
-You might want to create a special custom color palette (and provide it as an application specific resource) to be used in charts were also a Transparency Index has been specified.
+You might want to create a special custom color palette (and provide it as an application specific resource) to be used in charts where also a Transparency Index has been specified.

 Others
 ++++++